Man Struck In Fatal Hit And Run Crash In Stoughton

 Police say the incident occurred in Stoughton around 1:50 a.m at the intersection of Route 139 and Route 24.

-Stoughton Police Lieutenant John Bonney stated that 23-year-old Aquilino Lopez of Holbrook was struck while riding his scooter home from work.
+Stoughton Police Lieutenant John Bonney stated that 23-year-old Aquilino Lopez of Quincy was struck while riding his scooter home from work.
 The driver who hit him then fled the area.